Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 This question evaluates your understanding of the factors that shift the demand and supply in labor

-Comparative Analysis of Labor and Capital Markets
+Comparative Analysis of Perfect Competition and Monopsony in Labor Markets

 Comparing Monopsony and Competitive Labor Markets